Soqotri language: Phonology

 The isolation of the island of Socotra has led to the Soqotri language independently developing certain phonetic characteristics absent in even the closely related languages of the mainland.
 Soqotri lost interdentals θ, ð, and θʼ and merged them with t, d and tˤ: e.g. Soqotri has dor "blood" where Shehri has ðɔhr and Mehri has ðōrə; Soqotri has tˤarb (a piece of wood), where Shehri and Mehri have θʼarb; Soqotri tri/trɔ (two) where Shehri has θroh and Mehri has θərō.

 Soqotri emphatics (except /lˠ/) used to be ejective consonants.
 However, ejectives have largely become pharyngealized consonants as in Arabic, with the exception of /kʼ/.

 Writing system

-A writing system for the Soqotri language was developed in 2014 by a Russian team led by Dr. Vitaly Naumkin following five years of work.
-This writing system can be read in his book Corpus of Soqotri Oral Literature.
-The script is Arabic-based and transcriptions of the text appear in translated English and Arabic.
-This Arabic based orthography has helped passive narrators of oral lore collaborate with researchers in order to compose literature truthful to its origins.
+An Arabic-based alphabet for the Soqotri language was developed in 2014 by a Russian team led by Vitaly Naumkin after five years of work.
+It can be found in his book Corpus of Soqotri Oral Literature.
+This orthography has helped narrators of oral lore collaborate with researchers to compose literature truthful to its origins.